 To achieve these goals, proper alignment of the bones during healing is vital.
 Patients with acetabular and pelvic fractures often have displacement.
 In other words, the bones are not in proper position and must be realigned, or put back into place.
 Physicians use the term reduction to describe this process.

-If a joint surface malheals (i.e. with irregularities), the cartilage that lines the joint will rub together and wear down, setting the stage for severe arthritis of the joint, loss of motion, decreased function and pain.
+If a joint surface malheals (that is, with irregularities), the cartilage that lines the joint will rub together and wear down, setting the stage for severe arthritis of the joint, loss of motion, decreased function and pain.

 Treatment for patients with pelvic fractures is based on a number of factors including the type of fracture, the stability of the pelvis, and the degree of displacement of the bones.
-The orthopaedic surgeon uses information gathered through physical examination, conventional radiographs and CT scans to make this determination.
-Patients with a stable pelvic fracture--without displacement or dislocation--are the most likely candidates for non-surgical treatment.
+The orthopedic surgeon uses information gathered through physical examination, conventional radiographs and CT scans to make this determination.
+Patients with a stable pelvic fracture – without displacement or dislocation--are the most likely candidates for nonsurgical treatment.
 Some may require closed reduction (realignment without an open surgical procedure) under anesthesia with or without external fixation.

 Patients with pelvic fractures may require one or more surgical procedures.
 The surgeon may begin with an External Fixation (Ex-Fix) technique in which an open or closed reduction is performed and the bones are then held in place using an external fixator, or frame.
 This is done by threading pins into the bone on either side of the fracture.
 These pins are then connected to rods outside the skin, which form a frame.